oxcsml/epimap/docs/index.md

 </p>

 <!-- This text is below the map. -->
+In the map, we write "Rt" instead of just "R".
+The "t" indicates "time".
+We do it because the number is not constant but can go up or down over time.
+The map's future projections are made with the assumption that Rt stays fixed in the future.

 Definitions for terms in the map:
 *   **Case** is an infected individual who has tested positive on the given date, under either Pillar 1 or Pillar 2 of the UK's testing strategy.